Global Supply Chain Challenges: The Market Forces Creating Complexity

 - Passed on price increases to consumers

 - Eliminated markets

 Although these tactics represent diverse options across the supply chain landscape, adopting new digital platforms leads the pack.
 But as an industry, we must be careful in the selections we make.
 I see many companies spending their money on "digital" solutions without properly identifying the problem to solve.
-Being digital is the wrong goal.
-Solving problems digitally is the right one.